NOAA-ORR-ERD/PyGnome/py_gnome/documentation/source/scripting/movers.rst

     w_mover = gs.PointWindMover(wind)
     model.movers += w_mover

-Even though we didn't explicitly add the wind to the model environment, when the mover is added the model, the wind object will also be added.
+Even though we didn't explicitly add the wind to the model environment, when the mover is added to the model, the wind object will also be added.
 Any weatherers subsequently added to the model will use that wind by default (see next section).

 Some helper functions are available in :mod:`gnome.scripting` for creating wind movers.
 Many of these helper functions automatically create and add environment objects to the model.
 For example, to create a wind mover from a single point time series in a text file::

     w_mover = gs.point_wind_mover_from_file('wind_file.txt')
     model.movers += w_mover

-The format of the text file is described in the file formats section.
+The format of the text file is described in the :doc:`../file_formats/` section.
 Briefly, it has 3 header lines, followed by comma seperated data.
 An example is given here with annotations in brackets at the end of the lines: